Adaptive measurement strategy for quantum subspace methods: Measurement basis optimization subroutines for explicit operators

 The OGM is designed to minimize the cost function given by the probability distribution $\mathcal{K}$ of measurement bases ${\mu}$ for the operator $H$ as follows:

 where $\mathcal{S}$ is a set of measurement bases, and ${P_i} \in \mathcal{S}$ indicates that $P_i$ is measurable by one of the measurement bases $\mu$ in $\mathcal{S}$.
 Furthermore, $P\triangleright \mu$ indicates that the Pauli operator $P \in \{I, X, Y, Z\}^{\otimes N}$ can be diagonalized (i.e., measurable) through the measurement basis $\mu$.
 The second term represents a penalty imposed when $P_i$ is not included in any measurement set, where $T$ serves as a parameter determining the penalty scale.
-As discussed in Fig.~\ref{fig:qse_result} in the main text, we observe that the OGM yields more efficient measurements compared to LBCS or DCS, but the optimization procedure is more time-consuming.
+In all numerical demonstrations involving OGM, we used $T=1000$.
+As discussed in Fig.~\ref{fig:qse_result} in the main text, we observe that the DCS and OGM yield steadily efficient measurements compared to CS, LBCS, or MCC, but the optimization procedure is more time-consuming.
 The choice between these strategies depends on the specific problem being addressed.